capprogram/2021bootcamp/git-prep.md

 # 2. Install Git

-Git is pre-installed on all linux machines.
 Install git for your laptop from one of these links:

 1. [Install for MacOS](https://git-scm.com/download/mac)
 2. [Install for Win](https://git-for-windows.github.io) -- all defaults are fine except you may prefer to decline credential manager